joshmoody24/joshmoody.org/src/content/blog/hidden-pitfalls-of-blazor.md

 Blazor sells itself as the ideal framework for creating rich, interactive web applications with C# instead of JavaScript.
 This is a powerful selling point that has many people excited about the concept.
 I too once believed in Blazor's promises.
 Until I used it to build a non-trivial application.

-Now that I know Blazor better than my own family members, I genuinely can't think of a single advantage Blazor has over other web frameworks.
+Now that I know Blazor better than my own family, I genuinely can't think of a single advantage Blazor has over other web frameworks.
 During development, I discovered many pitfalls, complexities, annoyances, and footguns in the framework that make it an absolute pain to work.

 I now share these pitfalls with you in the hope that you will avoid falling into them.